code-423n4/2023-09-centrifuge-findings/data/ravikiranweb3-Q.md

 2) Root:
    The value passed in the constructor of delay could be larger than max.
 There is no validation.
    Also, there is no validation for the escrow address which is immutable.
 The input params should be checked.

+3) LiquidityPool:
+   The interfaces declared are not inherited to implementation contract.
+Example, InvestmentManagerLike is not inherited into the LiquidityPool contract.